Jon Stevens: 2012–present: The Dead Daisies, Woman and Starlight

 In July 2012, Stevens teamed up with production outfit Silver Sneakerz for a dance remix of Noiseworks' 1988 hit "Touch".
 It was released on dance label Hussle Recordings (a division of Ministry of Sound).
 They performed the track live on The X Factor Australia on 30 October 2012.

-In 2013, Stevens contributed the song "Fly" for the Planes (film) soundtrack.
+In 2013, Stevens contributed the song "Fly" for the soundtrack to the film Planes.

 Also in 2012, Stevens formed the Dead Daisies with guitarist David Lowy, son of Australian shopping-centre magnate Frank Lowy.
 The two were introduced by David Edwards, ex-manager of INXS.
 The band's first single was "Lock N Load" featuring Guns N' Roses guitarist Slash, which was released in April 2013.
 The band's debut album was released in August 2013.
 In April 2015, the band announced that Stevens was no longer a member of the group.

 Stevens signed with Social Family Records and released his ninth studio album titled Woman in September 2015.
 The album peaked at number 86 on the Australian ARIA Charts.

 In 2016, Jon Stevens teamed up with Dave Stewart from Eurythmics and they wrote and recorded a new album called Starlight.
 The first single, "Hold On" was released on 13 February 2017, and the album was released on 31 March 2017.
 The album debuted at number 16 on the ARIA Charts; becoming Stevens' highest charting album of his career.

+In July 2025, Stevens released "Shimmer", the lead single from his forthcoming album.